vindolin/micropython_websocket_test/README.md

 # micropython_websocket_test

-## Just a little experiment with MicroPython and websockets.
+## Just a little experiment with MicroPython and websockets on an ESP32.

 Control the color of a rotating gradient NeoPixel ring from a webpage using websockets.